 When a royalty check arrives, most people look at the net amount and move on.
 But the stub that comes with it tells a much fuller story.
 Understanding each line helps you verify that you're being paid correctly and gives you the detail you need for tax reporting.
+No two operators format their stubs identically, but the core information is the same across the industry.

 Here's a typical check stub broken down.